justinbeetle/pyDragonWarrior/new_combat.md

 Shields:
 * Round Shield: Large round wooden shield.
-* Kite Shield: Large tear-drop shaped shield tall enough to extend coverage to the legs.
+* Kite Shield: Large teardrop shaped shield tall enough to extend coverage to the legs.
 * Heater Shield: Medium sized heater-shaped shield made with layers of wooden and leather reinforced with steel.
 Has a slight curvature to partially deflect blows.
 * Buckler: Small and light metal shield with a curved surface to partially deflect blows.